chooyr/The-File-Drawer/index.md

-This blog focuses on the bulk of of my research i.e. dead ends, screw-ups and maybe minor successes that would typically be filed under "Misc.".
+Mostly sharing the bulk of my research --- dead ends, screw-ups and maybe minor successes that would typically be filed under "Misc." --- on this blog.
 With any luck, you might find some of it useful.